YuchongHu/ADTopk/README.md

 ```

 # Papers
+An 11-page conference version of this paper appeared in the Proceedings of the 33rd International Symposium on High-Performance Parallel and Distributed Computing (HPDC2024), June 2024.
+In this version, we add theoretical proof of __ADTopk__ convergence and scale __ADTopk__ to heterogeneous cluster training.
+In the experimental part, we rerun more experiments for analysis and discussion.

 - ADTopk: All-Dimension Top-k Compression for High-Performance Data-Parallel DNN Training

 If you are using this repository for your paper, please cite our work